OVERVIEW

 The Company believes in promoting and nurturing work environment which is conducive to the development and growth of an individual employee, by employing the best HR practices such as performance management, reward and recognition policy, leadership development program, open work culture and effective employee communication.

-The Company committed to embedding a culture of diversity and inclusion across the Group.
-This includes ensuring opportunity for all and embraces the positive effect that the diverse workforce brings.
+We are committed to embedding a culture of diversity and inclusion across our Group.
+This includes ensuring opportunity for all and embraces the positive effect that our diverse workforce brings.

-The Company does not tolerate any form of discrimination, and the employment policies and practices focus on ensuring that all the employment processes are free from unlawful discrimination on any grounds.
+We do not tolerate any form of discrimination, and our employment policies and practices focus on ensuring that all our employment processes are free from unlawful discrimination on any grounds.

 IIFL Customer Care Number